 (b) Surety may not exercise any rights it may acquire by way of subrogation under this Bond, by payment made hereunder or otherwise, until all of the Obligations then due and payable have been fully and finally paid.

 Representations and Warranties.
-Surety represents and warrants to ERCOT:
+Surety represents and warrants to ERCOT that it is authorized to engage in the Surety business in Texas and:

 Credit Rating.
-As of the Date of Issuance and for so long as this Bond shall remain in effect, the Surety has, and expects to continue to maintain, a corporate debt credit rating of _________ or better.
+As of the Date of Issuance and for so long as this Bond shall remain in effect, the Surety has, and expects to continue to satisfy and maintain, a minimum corporate credit rating of “A-” with S&P, “A-” with Fitch, or “A3” with Moody’s or as otherwise required under the ERCOT Protocols.
+Surety shall notify Obligee immediately if its credit rating is decreased.

 Corporate Existence.
-The Surety (a) is a corporation duly organized and validly existing under the laws of the jurisdiction of its incorporation, (b) has all requisite corporate power and authority necessary to own its assets and carry on its business as now being or as proposed to be conducted, and (c) is qualified to do business in all jurisdictions in which the nature of the business conducted but it makes such qualification necessary and where failure to so qualify would have a material adverse effect on the consolidated financial condition, operations, business or prospects, taken as a whole, of Surety and its subsidiaries.
+The Surety (a) is a corporation duly organized and validly existing under the laws of the jurisdiction of its incorporation, (b) has all requisite corporate power and authority necessary to own its assets and carry on its business as now being or as proposed to be conducted, and (c) is qualified to do business in Texas and all jurisdictions in which the nature of the business conducted but it makes such qualification necessary and where failure to so qualify would have a material adverse effect on the consolidated financial condition, operations, business or prospects, taken as a whole, of Surety and its subsidiaries.

 Litigation.
 There are no legal or arbitral proceedings or any proceedings by or before any governmental or regulatory authority, or agency, now pending or (to the best knowledge of Surety) threatened against Surety or any of its subsidiaries that, if adversely determined, could (either individually or in the aggregate) have a material adverse effect on the consolidated financial condition, operations, business or prospects, taken as a whole, of Surety and its subsidiaries.